learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

   tags: deploy, team, git, pull request
   languages: html, css
 ---
+#:confetti_ball: :bowtie: Welcome to Flatiron School! :tada: :fireworks:

 # Deploy on Day One!

 ### Skills: HTML, CSS, Git, deploying

 ## Instructions

-:confetti_ball: :bowtie: Welcome to Flatiron School! :tada: :fireworks:

-Add yourself to the student section of the FlatironSchool.com and create your profile page.
+Here is your first assignment!
+You're going to add yourself to the student section of [FlatironSchool.com](http://students.flatironschool.com) and create your own [profile](http://students.flatironschool.com/students/tiffany_peon_profile.html) page.

 You will be working in a team of 4 people.
 At the end of the project, you'll have 4 new html files in the students directory one for each student.

 ## Deliverable:

 1. yourprofile.html with a layout and content.
-2. A branch named `yourname-profile` along with a pull request to merge your branch into `master`.
+2. A git branch named `yourname-profile` along with a pull request to merge your branch into `master`.
 If you'd like to make things easier, you can also have a team branch `teamname-profiles` and just one pull request to merge that branch into `master`.

 ## FAQ